-BENCH/SEAT Appropriate for all levels.
+BENCH/SEAT

 A sloping back to the seat is preferable.

 The seat should be no more than 1/3 the height of the fence and the depth of the seat, from the front of the seat to the front of the top, should not exceed 2/3 the height.